Doing your bit to combat exotic Caulerpa

 Keep an eye out for Caulerpa.
 If you come across beachcast Caulerpa, or see it out snorkelling, diving or fishing then report it immediately.

 Boaties: Make yourself aware of the restrictions on anchoring placed by MPI/Biosecurity NZ.
 This means knowing where the outbreak is and the rules around anchoring and fishing in these areas.
 Check your gear – anchors and chains especially.
-If you see any seaweed on your equipment, chuck it straight back.
+If you see any seaweed on your equipment then bag it and bring it back to land for safe disposal.

 More info